aliuosio/mage2.docker/README.md

 ## Docker stack with Magento 2 latest installer and Sample Data
-### One Stack for all Projects by adjusting .env file
+### A single stack for all projects, configurable via the .env file.
-**Docker containers: Varnish, Nginx, PHP, Opensearch, MariaDB, Redis, Mailhog, RabbitMQ, Watchtower** **PHP with NodeJS (linux/amd64, linux/arm64)**
+**Docker containers: Varnish, Nginx, PHP, Opensearch, MariaDB, Redis, Mailhog, RabbitMQ** **PHP with NodeJS (linux/amd64, linux/arm64)**
-**MySQL connect per socket instead of TCP/IP**
+**MySQL connects via socket instead of TCP/IP**
 > RabbitMQ, MailHog, Watchtower are commented out of the docker-compose.yml
 > to run projects parallel you need to add a proxy like Traefik or nginx-proxy